 - HTML is not about coding anymore, it is about the quality of your emails;

 - Images you use in your emails should be of high quality;

 - Images should be with seamless structure.
 You may find lots of those on the internet;

 - Insert spacers to divide separate blocks into your emails;

-- Check your emails before sending out.
+- Test your template prior to sending out.

 Use our responsive HTML templates, apply background images in email newsletters and satisfy the customers with your beautifully shaped messages.

 I wish you all the best and successful newsletters!